Web Hosting Service Level Agreements

 Refund provided by SLA: $0.30 (rounded up)

-You can see that downtime is quickly going to surpass what is reasonable for your business long before the managed hosting SLA provides you any real financial satisfaction.
+You can see that downtime will quickly surpass what is reasonable for your business long before the managed hosting SLA provides you any real financial satisfaction.

 what is not covered by an slaWhen it comes to hosting, an SLA will typically cover connectivity and not your specific site or application performance.

-Basically, it means that the hosting company’s connection(s) to the internet has to be up and running and that the network your hosting infrastructure is on is up and running (or at least as much as they guarantee).
+Basically, it means that the hosting company’s connection(s) to the internet, the internal network, and the server are up and running (or at least as much as they guarantee).

 Notice I said nothing about the performance of your website.
 If your website’s performance should drop and/or the site even is offline, unless it is a DIRECT result of the host’s network connectivity (not your code, not the web server, or any other reason), then it is probably not covered by the SLA.